-I am beginning to pull together some materials for writing about the life and teaching of Issan Dorsey—photographs, notes, memories, sayings, jokes, happy memories and sad ones.
+Some materials about the life and teaching of Issan Dorsey Roshi—photographs, notes, memories, sayings, jokes, happy memories and sad ones.

 The Founding of Maitri Home and Hospice for People with AIDS, August 12, 2014